-Talking about a gig we are more likely to say we have seen a band than hear them, and armed with camera phones images of bands are now like wallpaper.
-But the trick is to make the picture stand out.
-Capturing the sweat soaked gritty performance of a rock n roll band is what Sally Newhouse aim’s for…
+Armed with camera phones images of bands are now like wallpaper but the trick is to make the picture stand out.
+Capturing a sweat soaked gritty performance of a rock n roll band is what Sally Newhouse aim’s for…

 ’My favourite photographs are probably not the most perfect in composition or taken on the biggest stages of the most famous rock stars, or the ones that have been published.
 But are often the ones that show passion in the performance’.